Aaron Barrett: Philadelphia Phillies

 On March 8, 2022, Barrett signed a minor league contract with the Philadelphia Phillies.
+He appeared in 15 games for the Triple-A Lehigh Valley IronPigs, but struggled to a 12.83 ERA with 15 strikeouts in 13.1 innings of work.
 On July 4, Barrett retired from professional baseball.

+Coaching career

+Shortly after his retirement, Barrett announced that he would be staying with the Triple-A Lehigh Valley IronPigs to serve as the team's bullpen coach for the remainder of the 2022 season.

+Prior to the 2024 season, he was announced as the minor league complex & rehab pitching coordinator for the Phillies minor league system.

 Personal life

 Barrett met Kendyl Mygatt while a student at the University of Mississippi.
 She had transferred to Ole Miss from Texas Tech, and played soccer at both schools.
 They married on October 20, 2012.
 The couple have a daughter who was born in 2017 and a son who was born in 2020.
 Barrett is a Christian.